 The fruit was tart and creamy, not at all what you’d expect from the plant’s prickly exterior.

 If you do stay at the Westward Look Wyndham Grand Resort, make sure you wake up for Raymundo’s tour.
 It may not be what you’d expect at an urban resort hotel, but you never know when you’ll need to find your way in the desert.
-Check rates at Hotels.com and Priceline.
+Check rates at Hotels.com.

 Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
 Photos © Carolyn B. Heller.
 The Westward Look Wyndham Grand, in conjunction with the Tucson Convention and Visitors Bureau and the Arizona Office of Tourism, hosted my stay for review purposes.